Human Resources Management MSc

 Accredited by the Chartered Institute of Personnel and Development (CIPD).

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-Students are generally not placed by the University, however they are given thorough support and guidance alongside access to a vacancy portal representing thousands of placement opportunities each year.
-If you do not secure a placement you will be eligible to transfer to the 12 month programme with the same title.
+In most cases, you will not be placed by us.
+However, we will give you support and guidance alongside access to a vacancy portal which represents thousands of placement opportunities each year.
+If you do not secure a placement, you will be eligible to transfer to the 12 month course with the same title.